Marcus Tudgay

-Marcus Tudgay (born 3 February 1983) is an English professional footballer who plays as a forward for South Normanton Athletic.
-He has played in the English Football League for Derby County, Sheffield Wednesday, Nottingham Forest, Barnsley, Charlton Athletic and Coventry City.
+Marcus Tudgay (born 3 February 1983) is a former English professional footballer who played as a forward.
+He played in the English Football League for Derby County, Sheffield Wednesday, Nottingham Forest, Barnsley, Charlton Athletic and Coventry City, followed by a brief stint in non league English football.

 Club career

 Derby County

 Tudgay was born in Worthing, West Sussex.
 He came through the ranks at Derby County and made his senior debut in August 2002.
 His final Rams goal came against future club Sheffield Wednesday at Hillsborough in November 2005.